DataFire/Integrations/integrations/generated/google_cloudiot/README.md

 #### Input
 * input `object`
+  * fieldMask `string`: The fields of the `Device` resource to be returned in the response.
+If the
   * name **required** `string`: The name of the device.
 For example,
   * $.xgafv `string` (values: 1, 2): V1 error format.
   * access_token `string`: OAuth access token.